Commission: Hive creative residency at thecamp

 “You appreciate art and seek out creative experiences”.
 “You think it is wrong to take advantage of others to get ahead.”
 “You are content with your level of accomplishment and do not feel the need to set ambitious goals”.
 "You are the content".

 We are looking to further explore this framework and harness it to engage more deeply with the functions, purposes and deployments of sophisticated algorithms.
-We want to continue creating evocative experiences that raise awareness about the complications that arise due to our increasingly technologised lives.

 The project is a result of a collaborative effort by the Cached Collective.
 The collective first met during a summer residency in the South of France, the Hive.
 Each of us brings a distinct expertise to our collaborations that we leverage to create unique, multidisciplinary experiences.
 This broad base of specialities—from engineering to fashion design, from poetry to programming—allows us to approach our topics with a unique eye.